The example counselling session

 A relationship and a breakup

 At twenty-three, he was renting a small bungalow tucked behind a larger house.
 Around that time, he met a woman he liked lots.
-She moved in with him, and for nearly a year, he felt he was building something.
+She moved in with him, and for nearly a year, he thought it was going well.
 But she was fond of the pokies.
 The relationship ended abruptly when he discovered she had been withdrawing money from his bank account without his knowledge.
-He was devastated.
-He had trusted her and felt betrayed.
+He was blown away.

 Football mates

 Football helped him out of that dark period.
 At twenty-four, he earned a place on a local team.
 Making up for his light frame, he was fast and never gave up.
-He wanted to play in the finals and trained hard.
-After training, he would go to the pub with other players and enjoyed being with mates.
+He wanted to play in the finals, so he trained hard, and after training, he would go to the pub with other players.
+He said he liked being with mates.

 Car accident

-When he returned to football training, hoping to reclaim his place, he struggled to regain form.
+He recovered more quickly than that, but when he returned to football training, hoping to reclaim his place, he struggled to regain form.
 Frustration simmered.
 His temper flared, and arguments followed.
-When they didn’t select him to play, he stormed out and did not return.
+When the selectors didn’t slot him back in, he stormed out and did not return.
 Another source of identity and pride was gone.

 Gambling